Ontaelio/AVR-Ublink-Framework/docs/avr_gpio.md

 | PIN_FALLING | 0b110 | The falling edge generates an interrupt request. |
 | PIN_RISING | 0b111 | The rising edge generates an interrupt request. |

+*Note: `externalIRQ` method duplicates the standalone functions described below.
+Choose one approach and stick to it to avoid confusion*

 ## Digital pins standalone functions